ugoogalizer/osm/README.md

 psql -d gis -f indexes.sql
 ```

-TODO - figure out how to get the "external" data in offline.

 ## Renderd and mod_tile configuration
 Note you have to update the path to the mapnik.xml file below